-- 7. When worm thrust bearing adjustment is completed, check load on bearings by applying Scale J 544-A to a spoke at the rim of steering wheel and pulling at 90 degrees to spoke, figure 7-7, with wheel turned to near one extreme position.
-The pull required to keep wheel turning should be between $\frac{7}{8}$ and $\frac{11}{8}$ pounds.
-Readjust to within these limits if necessary. - 8.
-Turn steering wheel from one extreme position to the other while counting the turns, then turn wheel back one-half the total number of turns.
+7. After locking the bearing adjuster check the load on thrust bearings with steering wheel turned to near one extreme position.
+Apply Scale J 544-A to a spoke at rim of wheel and exert a steady pull while keeping the scale at 90 degrees to spoke as shown in figure 7-7.
+The pull required to keep wheel turning slowly should be between $\frac{7}{8}$ and $\frac{11}{8}$ pounds.
+Readjust to obtain this bearing load if necessary.

+8. Turn steering wheel from one extreme position to the other while counting the turns, then turn wheel back one-half the total number of turns and have the lower spoke pointing straight down.
 This places steering gear on the "high point" at which no lash should exist between ball nut and pitman shaft teeth.

-The lower spoke of wheel should point straight down, or not over $\frac{5}{8}$ " to either side of straight down position. - 9.
-Tighten housing side cover bolts.
+9. Tighten housing side cover bolts.
 Loosen lock nut and turn pitman shaft adjusting screw clockwise until lash between ball nut and pitman shaft teeth is just removed.
 Work pitman arm back and forth to feel for lash.
 After tightening adjusting screw lock nut, rotate steering wheel back and forth through the "high point" range and check for tight spots.
 Check pull at wheel with Scale J 544-A as described above.

-The pull required to keep wheel moving through "high point" should be between 2 and 21/4 pounds.
+10. The pull required to keep wheel moving through "high point" should be between 2 and 21⁄2 pounds.
 Readjust if necessary to remove tight spots and obtain specified load at wheel rim.
-NOTE: If lash cannot be removed at "high point," or if gear load varies greatly and feels rough, the gear assembly should be removed for inspection of internal parts (par.
-7-8 and 7-9).
+NOTE: If lash cannot be removed at "high point," or if gear load varies greatly and feels rough, the gear assembly should be removed for inspection of internal parts.

-- 10. Connect steering tie rod to pitman arm, being careful to properly seat the bearings around ball stud.
+11. Connect steering tie rod to pitman arm, being careful to properly seat the bearings around ball stud.
 Make sure that the pressed steel dust cover properly covers opening around ball stud.
 See figure 7-4.
-Turn the tie rod plug up solid then back off two turns and install cotter pin. - 11.
-Road test car for ease of steering.
+Turn the tie rod plug up solid then back off two turns and install cotter pin.

+12. Road test car for ease of steering.
 If steering gear was adjusted to specified load limits and hard steering exists, the front suspension members should be checked for lubrication and alignment and tire inflation pressures should be checked.
-When car is moving straight ahead, the lower spoke of steering wheel should be straight down, or not over \[\frac{5}{8}'' \] to either side of straight down position.
+When car is moving straight ahead, the lower spoke of steering wheel should be straight down, or not over \(\frac{5}{8}'' \) to either side of straight down position.
 If lower spoke is too far to either side, check steering wheel for proper position on steering shaft (par.
-7-6) and check tie rods for equal adjustment and toe-in (par.
+7-5) and check tie rods for equal adjustment and toe-in (par.
 6-30).
 It is important to have the steering gear in the no-lash range when car is moving straight forward.